Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

-German shepherds are extremely intelligent and active dogs.
+German Shepherds are extremely intelligent and active dogs.
 And just like intelligent and active human children, they need to be given both stimulation and boundaries in order to be happy and well-adjusted.
-Some German shepherd owners forget (or perhaps do not realize) that these large, active dogs need obedience training.
+Some owners forget (or perhaps do not realize) that these large, active dogs need obedience training.
 Not because they are bad dogs or difficult to handle, but because obedience training establishes you as the alpha in the pack.
-This makes sure that your shepherd knows the commands and signals that will keep him safe and will provide him with the structure that he desires.
+This makes sure that your dog knows the commands and signals that will keep him safe and will provide him with the structure that he desires.

-While taking your shepherd to an obedience class is always a good idea, here are some basics to get you started:
+While taking your shepherd to an obedience training class is always a good idea, here are some basics to get you started:

-Socializing your German shepherd is going to be very important.
-Dogs that are not properly socialized can become anxious, fearful, and aggressive around other dogs as they grow older.
-This is especially true of the German shepherd, who is naturally protective and will naturally want to protect your pack from outside influences if he is not taught that there is generally no need for alarm.
+Socializing your dog is going to be very important.
+Those that are not properly socialized can become anxious, fearful, and aggressive around other dogs as they grow older.
+This is especially true of the German Shepherd, who is naturally protective and will naturally want to protect your pack from outside influences if he is not taught that there is generally no need for alarm.

-Once your German shepherd has had all of his vaccinations, it might be a good idea to start taking him to a local dog park, where there are other, friendly dogs that he can play with.
-Learning that other dogs and people are friendly that he should neither fear them nor try to attack them, will help your GSD be better adjusted in the long run.
+Once he has had all of his vaccinations, it might be a good idea to start taking him to a local dog park, where there are other, friendly dogs that he can play with.
+Learning that other dogs and people are friendly that he should neither fear them nor try to attack them, will help your German Shepherd dog be better adjusted in the long run.

 Dogs that are yelled at and cowed during training will be aggressive and unpredictable as adults (because that is how he views your behavior).
 Dogs that are firmly, but lovingly corrected, given plenty of attention and praise, and are rewarded for good behavior, are well-adjusted adults.